 I feel like I’m not learning as quickly as I should in my current PM role at a large tech company in Seattle.
 Is it frowned upon to try and switch to a different company after only one year?

 If you have multiple jobs where you’ve spent 3+ years, then having a single 1-year entry on your resume is probably fine.
 If you have multiple jobs where you’ve spent < 2 years, that’s a flag for many companies.
 That said, if you’re not being challenged right now, then find a new role that offers you what you’re looking for.
 Make sure that you find something you can enjoy for 3-4 years at least.
 Good luck!

 My question is, what should a PM today focus on to build visibility to external companies?
 Is it more online presence on social media, or more number of shipped products?

 In my opinion, it’s far more important to ship great products (rather than having an online presence/social media) to build visibility.
 When I’ve been in hiring committees, hearing “this is the candidate who was on Facebook’s early growth team” or “this is the person who built Netflix’s recommendation engine” is far more impressive than “this is the person who has 1M followers on Twitter

 ” or “this is the person who did an AMA for PMs the other day.”

 1. How should people with a strong engineering background + experience go about transitioning into a product role?
 2. What is the best way to showcase your interest in product management to prospective employers?

 - Start doing PM tasks within your team, assuming you can do this without stepping on others’ toes.
 For instance, ask your PM what you can help with.
-That way, you start getting a sense for what the role is.
-Another advice: every time you use a product, ask yourself as many questions as you can: “why did they build the flow this way?” “why is this button here?” “how would I do this differently?”, etc
+That way, you start getting a sense of what the role is.
+Another piece of advice: every time you use a product, ask yourself as many questions as you can: “why did they build the flow this way?” “why is this button here?”
+“How would I do this differently?”, etc.

 What’s the PM tool that doesn’t exist that you wish did?
 Or perhaps what tool needs the most improvement?